State of Minnesota

 Warning: Your spouse (husband or wife) has filed a lawsuit against you for dissolution of your marriage.
 A copy of the paperwork regarding the lawsuit is served on you with this summons.
 This summons is an official document from the court that affects your rights.
 Read this summons carefully.
 If you do not understand it, contact an attorney for legal advice.

 1. The Petitioner, (your spouse) has filed a lawsuit against you asking for dissolution of your marriage (divorce).
 A copy of the Petition for Dissolution of Marriage is attached to this Summons.
 2. You must serve upon Petitioner and file with the Court a written Answer to the Petition for Dissolution of Marriage, and you must pay the required filing fee.
-Answer forms are available from the court administrator’s office.
+Answer forms are available from the Family Law Facilitator Program, Family Court Self Help Center located in the Family Justice Center, 110 South Fourth Street, Minneapolis, MN 55401.
 You must serve your Answer upon Petitioner within thirty (30) days of the date you were served with this Summons, not counting the day of service.
 If you do not serve and file your Answer, the Court may give your spouse everything he or she is asking for in the Petition for Dissolution of Marriage.
 3. This proceeding does not involve real property.